blacktomato/2017-Spring-Digital-Visual-Effect/project 1/README.md

 4. Open main.m under directory src/ with Matlab, there are several settings to adjust according to your preference.
 To run default settings, simply run the code without changing anything.
   Default Settings:
-    - Image Alignment: Not applying.
+    - Image Alignment: Not applying
-    - HDR Model: Debevec’s method, more details down below.
+    - HDR Model: Debevec’s method, more details in Resource/report.pdf
-    - Tone Mapping: Reinhard’s method, more details down below.
+    - Tone Mapping: Reinhard’s method, more details in Resource/report.pdf
 5. The output HDR image in .hdr format, and the LDR image after tone mapping in .bmp format, are both under directory result/.

 ## More